-The servants of the Lord “stand by night” to bless God, in the house of the Lord, and in the sanctuary, the Psalmist wrote.
-That “stand” is the stand of faith, noted in Ephesians 6:13- when you’ve done all you can do- stand.
+The Psalmist wrote that the servants of the Lord “stand by night” to bless God, in the house of the Lord, and in the sanctuary.
+That “stand” is the stand of faith, noted in Ephesians 6:13- “…when you’ve done all you can do- stand.”
 There are two actions in Psalm 134: stand by night, in faith on the Word of God and kneel before Him in worship.
-The night seasons in our lives are some of the most difficult times a believer can experience and they’re the times when you want to worship the least.
-Worship is the last thing on your mind to worship when you’re just trying to survive- yet it’s the first thing you need to do.
+The night seasons in our lives are some of the most difficult times a believer can experience and they’re the times when you want to worship the least, but when praise and worship are the last thing on your mind to worship when you’re just trying to survive, that means they’re the first thing you need to do.